elsom25/jcmcginnis-2022/posts/2022-12-23-trust-first.md

 ---
-layout: post

 title:       Trust First
 permalink:   /blog/trust-first/

 categories:  ["Leadership"]
 description: Leading with trust first is the best way to build a team that is aligned, engaged, and productive.

 image:       "/assets/img/trust-first.jpg"
 ---

 Trust is the foundation of every great team.